-(79) In order to set out an appropriate financial framework for the ERDF, the ESF+, the JTF and the Cohesion Fund, the Commission should set out the annual breakdown of available allocations per Member State under the Investment for jobs and growth goal together with the list of eligible regions, as well as the allocations for the European territorial cooperation goal (Interreg).
+(80) In order to set out an appropriate financial framework for the ERDF, the ESF+, the Cohesion Fund and the JTF , the Commission should set out the annual breakdown of available allocations per Member State under the Investment for jobs and growth goal, together with the list of eligible regions, as well as the allocations for the European territorial cooperation goal (Interreg).

-(80) Trans-European transport networks projects in accordance with Regulation (EU) No [new CEF Regulation] will continue to be financed from the Cohesion Fund via both shared management and the direct implementation mode under the Connecting Europe Facility ('CEF').
-Building on the successful approach of the 2014-2020 programming period, EUR 10 000 000 000 of the Cohesion Fund should be transferred to the CEF for this purpose.
+(81) Trans-European Transport Networks projects under Regulation (EU) No ...
+(CEF Regulation) are to continue to be financed from the Cohesion Fund via both shared management and the direct implementation mode under the Connecting Europe Facility ('CEF').
+Building on the successful approach of the 2014-2020 programming period, EUR 10 000 000 000 from the Cohesion Fund should be transferred to the CEF for this purpose.

-(81) A certain amount of the resources from ERDF, the ESF+ and the Cohesion Fund should be allocated to the European Urban Initiative which should be implemented through direct or indirect management by the Commission.
+(82) A certain amount of the resources from the ERDF, the ESF+ and the Cohesion Fund should be allocated to the European Urban Initiative which should be implemented through direct or indirect management by the Commission.

-(82) With a view to ensuring an appropriate allocation to categories of regions, as a principle, the total allocations to Member States in respect of less developed, transitional and more developed regions should not be transferable between the categories.
-Nevertheless, to accommodate Member States' needs to tackle specific challenges, Member States should be able to request a transfer from their allocations for more developed regions or for transition regions to less developed regions and should justify that choice.
-In order to ensure sufficient financial resources for less developed regions, a ceiling should be established for transfers to more developed regions or to transition regions.
-Transferability of resources between goals should not be possible except for cases strictly defined in the Regulation.
+(83) With a view to ensuring an appropriate allocation to categories of regions, and as a matter of principle, the total allocations to Member States in respect of less developed, transitional and more developed regions should not be transferable between the categories.
+Nevertheless, to accommodate Member States' needs to tackle specific challenges, Member States should be able to request a transfer from their allocations for more developed regions or transition regions to less developed regions and, in such a case, should justify that choice.
+In order to ensure sufficient financial resources for less developed regions, a ceiling should be established for transfers to more developed regions or transition regions.
+Transferability of resources between goals should not be possible except for cases strictly set out in this Regulation.

-(83) Where a region was categorised as more developed for the period 2014-2020 and is categorised as transition for the period 2021-2027 and would receive less support for the period 2021-2027 based on the allocation methodology, the Member State concerned is invited to take this factor into account when deciding on its internal distribution of funding.
+(84) Where a region was categorised as a more developed region for the 2014-2020 period but is categorised as transition region for the period 2021-2027 and therefore would receive less support for the 2021-2027 period based on the allocation methodology, the Member State concerned is invited to take this factor into account when deciding on its internal distribution of funding.

-(84) Within the context of the unique and specific circumstances on the island of Ireland, and with a view to supporting North-South cooperation under the Good Friday Agreement, a new 'PEACE PLUS' cross-border programme should continue and build on the work of previous programmes, Peace and INTERREG, between the border counties of Ireland and Northern Ireland.
-Taking into account its practical importance, this programme should be supported with a specific allocation to continue support for peace and reconciliation actions, and that an appropriate share of the Irish allocation under the European Territorial Cooperation goal (Interreg) should also be allocated to the programme.
+(85) Within the context of the unique and specific circumstances on the island of Ireland, and with a view to supporting North-South cooperation under the Good Friday Agreement, a 'PEACE PLUS' cross-border programme is to continue and build on the work of previous programmes, Peace and Interreg, between the border counties of Ireland and Northern Ireland.
+Taking into account its practical importance, that programme should be supported with a specific allocation to continue support for peace and reconciliation actions, and that an appropriate share of the Irish allocation under Interreg should also be allocated to that programme.

-(85) It is necessary to establish the maximum rates of co-financing in the area of cohesion policy by category of region in order to ensure that the principle of co-financing is respected through an appropriate level of public or private national support.
+(86) It is necessary to establish the maximum rates of co-financing in the area of cohesion policy by category of region, where applicable, in order to ensure that the principle of co-financing is respected through an appropriate level of public or private national support.
 Those rates should reflect the level of economic development of regions in terms of GDP per capita in relation to the EU-27 average, while safeguarding no less favourable treatment due to shifts in their categorisation.

-(86) Within the framework of the relevant rules under the Stability and Growth Pact as clarified in the Code of Conduct, Member States may make a duly justified request for further flexibility for the public or equivalent structural expenditure supported by the public administration by way of co-financing of investments.
+(87) Within the framework of the relevant rules under the Stability and Growth Pact as clarified in the European code of conduct, Member States may make a duly justified request for further flexibility for the public or equivalent structural expenditure supported by the public administration by way of co-financing of investments.